WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 * to ensure that you get the repo first and then the issues within the same query, you might look into prepending the `issues` SK with some arbitrary character, this would _push_ the `repo` entity up top

 - that character usually is `#` or `0`, depending on the use case and the structure of the data.

+## PartiQL

+When using DDB you have 2 choices when it comes to what kind of DSL you are going to use to perform your operations.

+1. Use the native DSL.

+2. Use the PartiQL SQL like syntax.

+If I were you, I would always lean towards the native DSL.
+The native DSL guards you from doing silly things like scanning your whole table.
+It's much easier to write `SELECT * FROM ...` than to write `db.Scan(...)`.
+The latter version forces you to consciously use the `scan` API.

+There are, just like with everything in life, some exceptions to the rule I'm proposing. **It turns out that the _PartiQL_ DSL can perform operations that are unavailable to the native DSL.
+One particular operation is a _batchWrite_ operation**.
+So before you head into a rabbit hole of trying to hack the native DSL, checkout the _PartiQL_ documentation.